b-harr/dmcb/docs/league_rules.md

 * **Team Salary**

-  * Teams may not exceed the cap except under permitted exceptions (see Section 2.4).
+  * Teams may not exceed the cap except under permitted exceptions (see Section 3.1).
   * Teams are not required to maintain a minimum payroll.

-* **Rookie Scale Contracts**

-  * Drafted players enter on rookie contracts using the NBA rookie salary scale.
-  * Rookie deals are guaranteed for **2 years**, with **team options for years 3 and 4**, and **qualifying offers** to establish restricted free agency.
-  * If an NBA franchise declines their team option, the player will be released from the corresponding fantasy roster.
-  * If an NBA franchise exercises their team option, the contract will be accepted in fantasy, and the owner will receive the player's Restricted Free Agency rights.

 * **Extensions**